Guyana entry requirements for Malaysia passport holders

 Malaysian passport holders can visit Guyana visa-free for up to 60 days.
 This has been the policy since at least 2024.
 Just show up with a valid passport and a return ticket, and you're good to go.

-Your passport must be valid for at least the length of your stay in Guyana.
-Airlines check this at check-in — if your passport expires before you leave, you will be denied boarding.
+Your passport must be valid for at least the full 60 days you plan to stay in Guyana.
+Airlines at Kuala Lumpur International Airport may ask to see your passport before boarding — if it expires sooner, you risk being denied check-in.

 Required